-GENERAL COMMENT – Should all definitions be consolidated into one section.
+GENERAL COMMENT – Should all definitions be consolidated into one section?

+Qualifier – Should any term remain undefined within the Zoning Code please refer to the American Planning Association for guidance

 Agricultural activities/farms - The employment of land for the primary purpose of obtaining a profit in money by raising, harvesting, and selling crops, or feeding (including grazing), breeding, managing, selling, or producing livestock, poultry, fur-bearing animals or honeybees, or by dairying and the sale of dairy products, by any other horticultural, floricultural or viticultural (wine-grape orchard) use, by animal husbandry, or by any combination thereof.
 It also includes the current employment of land for the primary purpose of obtaining a profit by stabling or training equines including, but not limited to, providing riding lessons, training clinics and schooling shows